• Skip to primary navigation

 Make some noise

-How many different eerie noises can you make with this simple spooky noise maker ?
-Can you think of any other ways to make creepy noises?
+Experiment to discover many different eerie noises a simple spooky noise maker can make.
+Try to think of any other ways to make creepy noises.

 spooky noise maker made with a plastic cup, paper clip and ribbon